Close

 Accomodation and food

 Volunteers will stay in a basic apartment with bunk beds, a kitchen, and bathrooms.
-The apartment also has access to a pool for relaxing during free time.
+The apartment also has free access to the local pool for relaxing during free time.

 Food will be provided by De Amicitia.
 Volunteers will have the opportunity to cook together with the campleaders, creating meals as a team.